QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 $(\epsilon_{t+j}^i +  \theta_{t+j})$ in equation {eq}`town5`  with alternative forecasting schemes.

-In particular, we shall compute   equilibrium laws of motion for capital under alternative assumptions about the information available to decision makers in market $i$.
+In particular, we shall compute   equilibrium laws of motion for capital under alternative assumptions about  information available to firms in market $i$.

 ## Equilibrium with $\theta_t$ stochastic but observed at $t$